top of page

 • Focusing on legal battles, lobbying and access to services over nurturing a powerful, inclusive and people-led movement.

-• Making Disability the sole focus of our work, ignoring how injustices related to race, gender, sexuality, poverty, immigration status and more also shape Disabled peoples lives.
+• Making Disability the sole focus of our work, ignoring how injustices related to race, gender, sexuality, poverty, immigration status and more also shape Disabled peoples' lives.

 • Centring the leadership, perspectives of a small group of relatively privileged Disabled people, and not addressing the presence of privilege in the Disability rights movement.

-While we recognise and honour the tireless work of the Disabled leaders who have come before us, we long for more.
+While we recognise and honour the tireless work of the Disabled leaders who have come before us, as multiply marginalied Disabled people...

-Disability justice, a practice of building community
+Disability justice: The practice of building community

-"I have loved Disabled people...my whole adult life and am still amazed to discover that the more I love our people, the more I remember where I come from.
-I remember that our ancestors found each other, seeing each other in the unseen.
+I remember that our ancestors found each other out, seeing each other in the unseen.
 My ancestors knew that asking after one another and making sure folks had what they need (what we might understand as collective access) was the only way to be together; together, the best shot at staying alive.
-My ancestors knew the power of vulnerability and how to hold each other in dignity.
-My ancestors knew joy.
-My ancestors made mistakes and meditated on who they wanted to be in community.

 My ancestors became these people."